armory3d/armory_docs/getting_started/setup.md

 ## Troubleshooting

--  To see error messages, start Blender from console or press `Blender - Window - Toggle System Console` on Windows.
-On macOS launch terminal and type `/path/to/Armory/blender.app/Contents/MacOS/blender`.
+- For old graphics cards, select `Low` preset in `Blender - Properties - Render - Armory Render Path`.
+- If you have any trouble setting things up, [let us know](http://armory3d.org/community.html)!
 - When naming things, prefer unaccented alphabetical letters `A-Z`.

+### Windows

+- To see error messages, start Blender from console or press `Blender - Window - Toggle System Console`.
 - If `MSVCP140.dll` is missing, install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

-- For old graphics cards, select `Low` preset in `Blender - Properties - Render - Armory Render Path`.
-- If you have any trouble setting things up, [let us know](http://armory3d.org/community.html)!
+### Linux

+- To see error messages, start Blender from console.

+### macOS

+- To see error messages, start Blender from terminal using `/path/to/Armory/blender.app/Contents/MacOS/blender`.
+- Due to security elements of macOS, you may get a `file corrupted` error.
+Try starting Blender from terminal like described above.

 ## Using Armory as add-on